-Commands · Cloudflare Workers docs
+Commands

 string

-- A key’s name.
-The name may be at most 512 bytes.
+- The key’s name.
+The name may be 512 bytes maximum.
 All printable, non-whitespace characters are valid.

 value